-ASVAB Test Center
+Test Center for ASVAB

 Implications of Selecting the Wrong Test Center

-To register for this exam, you will have to get in touch with your school counsellor, if you are still a high school student.
+To register for this exam, you will have to get in touch with your school counselor, if you are still a high school student.
 On the other hand, if you have already passed out from school, you can get in touch with a military recruiter for this purpose.
 They will assess you and then determine whether or not you are eligible to take the test.
-Once the initial assessment is done, you will then be asked to choose an ASVAB test center where you will be taking the test.
+Once the initial assessment is done, you will then be asked to choose a test center where you will be taking the test.

 Available ASVAB Test Centers